Ablasko32/Tutoring_school_system-FastApi-GoogleCalendarApi/README.md

 ___

 ## :bulb: Features:
-1. Keep track of students and teachers
+1. **Keep track of students and teachers**
-    - Add, update and delete their data
+    - Add, update and delete student and teacher data
+    - filter students and teachers based on email, phone, or last name, pagination via page and limit

-2. Add new classes
+2. **Add new classes**
+    - filter classes based on name, date or description, pagination via page and limit
     - each class is registered on Google calendar
     - set size of class,name,description, start and end times
     - add atendees